jrharbin-york/SBTPredictors/README.md

 # ASSIST SBT Prediction Python Code

-Python code for the testing of the ASSIST SBT Prediction components, for the publication of the paper: "Accelerated Simulation-Based Testing via AI-based Test Effect Prediction"
+Python code for the testing of the ASSIST SBT Prediction components

 # Installation